markt-de/puppet-dovecot/README.md

      default_pass_scheme: SHA256-CRYPT
      password_query: "SELECT email as user, password FROM virtual_users WHERE email='%u';"
 ```

+Since external config files often contain sensitive information like database passwords, they
+are set to mode 0600 by default.
+This can be changed using the type's `$mode` parameter, or
+the global `dovecot::extconfigs_mode` parameter/hiera key.

 *NOTE*: These external config files are usually stored in `/etc/dovecot`.
 Unfortunately,
 the example-config delivered with Dovecot also contains `.conf.ext` files in `conf.d/`, which